N-i-r-u-p-a-m-a-B/BAGS/README.md

 - **My Account:** Admins can log in to manage products and view analytics.
 - **Logout:** Click on the logout option to end your session.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact<br>
-Sakshi Taneja - 1sakshitaneja@gmail.com